| Title: | Time Series Analysis and Computational Finance |

 The series are of various lengths but all end in 1988.
 The data set contains the following series: consumer price index, industrial production, nominal GNP, velocity, employment, interest rate, nominal wages, GNP deflator, money stock, real GNP, stock prices (S&P500), GNP per capita, real wages, unemployment.

-C. R. Nelson and C. I. Plosser (1982), Trends and Random Walks in Macroeconomic Time Series.
-Journal of Monetary Economics, 10, 139–162. doi:10.1016/0304-3932(82)90012-5.
+Nelson CR, Plosser CR (1982).
+“Trends and Random Walks in Macroeconmic Time Series.”
+Journal of Monetary Economics, 10(2), 139–162. doi:10.1016/0304-3932(82)90012-5.

 Formerly in the Journal of Business and Economic Statistics data archive, currently at http://korora.econ.yale.edu/phillips/data/np&enp.dat.

-G. Koop and M. F. J. Steel (1994), A Decision-Theoretic Analysis of the Unit-Root Hypothesis using Mixtures of Elliptical Models.
-Journal of Business and Economic Statistics, 12, 95–107. doi:10.1080/07350015.1994.10509993.
+Koop G, Steel MFJ (1994).
+“A Decision-Theoretic Analysis of the Unit-Root Hypothesis Using Mixtures of Elliptical Models.”
+Journal of Business & Economic Statistics, 12(1), 95–107. doi:10.1080/07350015.1994.10509993.

 These data constitutes of Nino Region 3 and Nino Region 3.4 SST indices.

-Two univariate time series nino3
+Two univariate time series nino3 and nino3.4 with 598

-observations and the joint series nino
+observations and the joint series nino.

 The measurements are given in degrees Celsius.
 The Nino 3 Region is bounded by 90W-150W and 5S-5N.
 The Nino 3.4 Region is bounded by 120W-170W and 5S-5N.